 In these schools, we find a very authentic expression of Christianity for students.
 The unconditional sense of belonging and respect creates emotions and experiences of real Christianity that lead students to lifelong journeys with Christ.

 On a side note.
 Ironically, the best Christian teachers in a secular education system personify this in their secular classrooms.
 They cannot talk about Jesus, but they can model Him.
 In such circumstances, they outwork St Francis’, ‘at all times preach the Gospel, and if you need to use words’.

-Sadly though, in some Christian Schools, some Christian teachers will never transition from telling students about the law, rules and the Gospel to really modelling Jesus.
-Teachers who will never truly love each student, regardless of how much they like each of them, despite this being a command.
-For some Christian teachers, it is a great disappointment that there are so many students that do not fit the mould in their classroom.
+Sadly, though, in some Christian Schools, some Christian teachers will never transition from telling students about the law, rules and the Gospel to really modelling Jesus.
+Teachers who will never truly love each student, regardless of how much they like each of them, even though this is a command.
+For some Christian teachers, it is a great disappointment that there are so many students who do not fit the mould in their classroom.
 It is as if, in their mind the ever-present, all-knowing, Sovereign God was asleep when little Jonny was put onto their class list.
 Such an interesting thought that we can believe in a completely Sovereign God, but think that He is not interested in who is in our Christian School classrooms.

 The contrast between a school that seeks that their students know Christ rather than know about Him is often best seen in matters of discipline.
 There is an intentional difference in the motivation and desired outcome of discipline when it comes to shaping students' character in the respective schools.